TheMonk2121/ai-dev-tasks/000_core/001_PRD_TEMPLATE.md

 > TL;DR
 > - Use this PRD to define scope, gates, and eval targets for any evaluation/RAG change.
-> - Follow repo policies: uv-only execution, memory rehydration first, and RAGChecker baseline lock.
+> - Follow repo policies: uv-only execution, memory rehydration first, and evaluation standards.
 > - All success criteria must be reproducible in CI via `uv run` and existing Make targets.

 ---